maruffirdaus/my-restaurant/README.md

 * **Search for Restaurants:** Search for restaurants from the Dicoding Restaurant API.
 * **Add Restaurant Reviews:** Add customer reviews for listed restaurants.
 * **Add Restaurants to Favorites:** Add restaurants to the user's favorites list.
-* **Daily Lunch Reminder:** Receive a daily lunch reminder notification every day at 11:00 AM.
+* **Daily Lunch Reminder:** Receive a lunch reminder notification every day at 11:00 AM.

 ## Technologies Used: